SysCV/pcan/README.md

 This is the offical implementation of paper [PCAN](https://papers.nips.cc/paper/2021/file/093f65e080a295f8076b1c5722a46aa2-Paper.pdf) for MOTS.

-We also present a [trailer](https://www.youtube.com/watch?v=Vt-kYDPfh10) that consists of method illustrations and tracking & segmentation visualizations.
-Our project website contains more information: [vis.xyz/pub/pcan](https://www.vis.xyz/pub/pcan/). **Code is under organization.**
+We also present a [trailer](https://www.youtube.com/watch?v=hhAC2H0fmP8) that consists of method illustrations and tracking & segmentation visualizations.
+Our project website contains more information: [vis.xyz/pub/pcan](https://www.vis.xyz/pub/pcan/).

 > [**Prototypical Cross-Attention Networks for Multiple Object Tracking and Segmentation**](https://papers.nips.cc/paper/2021/file/093f65e080a295f8076b1c5722a46aa2-Paper.pdf)
 > **NeurIPS 2021, Spotlight**